-EPF has a lock-in for 3 years.
+ELSS has a lock-in period of 3 years.
 Thereafter you can either withdraw your money or leave it in the ELSS fund where it will continue to earn returns.

 How Much Tax Can You Save in ELSS Under 80C?